-- Financial assets/liabilities at fair value through profit or loss (FVPL) (see Note 10 and 11); and - Derivative financial instruments (see Note 12).
+• Financial assets/liabilities at fair value through profit or loss (FVPL) (see Note 9).

 The Fund has no assets or liabilities measured at fair value on a non-recurring basis in the current reporting period.

 AASB 13 requires disclosure of fair value measurements by level of the following fair value hierarchy: